nubenetes/awesome-kubernetes/docs/managed-kubernetes-in-public-cloud.md

 - [logz.io: Collecting Metrics from Windows Kubernetes Nodes in AKS 🌟](https://logz.io/blog/windows-kubernetes-nodes-aks-metrics/)
 - [dev.to: Moving Azure Functions from AKS to Container Apps](https://dev.to/christle/moving-azure-functions-from-aks-to-container-apps-k60)
 - [techcommunity.microsoft.com: Azure Kubernetes Service and Azure Container Registry Service on Azure Stack Hub](https://techcommunity.microsoft.com/t5/azure-stack-blog/azure-kubernetes-service-and-azure-container-registry-service-on/ba-p/3075932)
+- [dev.to: Getting started with Windows Containers on Azure Kubernetes Service](https://dev.to/rdvansloten/getting-started-with-windows-containers-on-azure-kubernetes-service-46ce) Windows support has finally arrived in Kubernetes and AKS.
+Learn how to migrate your workloads and what pitfalls to avoid in this short and sweet introduction to Windows Containers.
+- [==mehighlow.medium.com: Hardened-AKS/Secrets==](https://mehighlow.medium.com/hardened-aks-secrets-82351c43eac4) Commonly, an application requires access to data and, usually, such access must be restricted.
+So, you need to provide your pod/deployment/replicaSet/DaemonSet with secrets.
+Learn how you can do so in AKS

 ## GKE Google Kubernetes Engine
 - [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine)